d-g-Szabo/three.js-softskills-group-project/README.md

 - Mesh: this represents the polygon mesh that objects are created from.

 - Geometry: this is a representation of mesh, line, or point geometry.
-This inclused vertex positions, face indices, normal, colours, and custom attributes.
+This includes vertex positions, face indices, normal, colours, and custom attributes.
 There are pre-made geometries such as BoxGeometry, SphereGeometry, etc.

 - Material: describe the appearance of objects.
 This allows you to change the opacity, shadowSide, visibility, etc.